holidaycheck/tech-blog/_posts/2018-11-06-simple-slackbot.md

 ## Scheduling

 In our case we run this on Kubernetes, so scheduling is just a part of deployment configuration.
 For instance to post slack messages every day at 9:15 from Monday to Friday is just a cron instruction that look like this `15 9 * * 1-5`.
 You will probably use something your infrastructure provides you for this manner.
 Other option would be to use one of the many js-scheduler packages, which providing this functionality.
-One example of popular and well documented package called [cron-scheduler][cron-scheduler]
+One example of popular and well documented package called [cron-scheduler][cron-scheduler].
+If setting schedule with cron-syntax looks not very friendly, you can use this nice [web interface][cron-generator] to define time period and make it generate it for you.

 ## Try it